Best Vets in Hastings

 Updated January 2026

 There are 4 veterinary clinics in Hastings, with an average Google rating of 4.7★.
-All clinics treat dogs and cats, but none offer services for farm or large animals.
-Only one clinic provides emergency or out-of-hours care, indicating that 24-hour veterinary cover does not exist locally.
-With a total of 652 reviews across all clinics and all clinics having websites, pet owners have access to detailed information when choosing care providers.
-One clinic also offers veterinary nurse training, adding depth to the local veterinary landscape.
+Three clinics treat dogs and cats, while none offer farm or large-animal services.
+Only one clinic provides emergency or out-of-hours care.
+There is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Hastings, East Sussex